Confidential documents in Turnitin

 Log in via this link with your staff SolisID:

-After logging in, you will find yourself in the Turnitin environment with the role ‘Instructor’.
+After logging in, you will be in the Turnitin environment with the role ‘Instructor’.

 Step 2: Create a class